vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 ## Using the ui RingtonePicker extensions

 The `contacts.ui.util.RingtonePicker.kt` in the `ui` module` provides extension functions to make selecting existing ringtones easier.
-It provides you the same UX as the native Contacts app.
+It provides you the same UX as the AOSP Contacts app.

 To use it,